aleMessoMale/certified-kubernetes-administrator-course/docs/08-Storage/03-Storage-in-Docker.md

   DRIVER              VOLUME NAME
 	local               data_volume
   ```
-- When I run the Docker container using the `docker run` command, I could mount this volume inside the Docker containers, with `-v` options.
+- When I run the Docker container using the `docker run` command, I could mount this volume inside the Docker containers,
+with `-v` options.
-- So when I do a `docker run -v` then specify my newly created volume name followed by a colon(:) and the location inside my container, which is the default location where MySQL stores data and that is `/var/lib/mysql` and at the last image name of MySQL.
+- So when I do a `docker run -v` then specify my newly created volume name followed by a colon(:)
+and the location inside my container, which is the default location where MySQL stores data and that
+is `/var/lib/mysql` and at the last image name of MySQL.
 This will create a new container and mount the data volume.

 	```
 	$ docker run -v data_volume:/var/lib/mysql mysql
   ```
 - Even if the container is destroyed, the data is still available.
-- What if you didn't create the Docker volume before the Docker run command.
-In this image, Docker will automatically create a volume named data_volume2 and mount it to the container.
+- What **if you didn't create the Docker volume before the Docker run command**.
+In this image, **Docker will automatically create a volume named data_volume2 and mount it to the container**.

   ```
   $ docker run -v data_volume2:/var/lib/mysql mysql